joelpadgett/HeFTy_SmoothR/README.md

 Padgett, J., Enkelmann, E., Kellett, D., Moynihan, D., and Stephan, T.
-“Cenozoic exhumation and fault reactivation in southeastern Yukon constrained by low-temperature thermochronology’. accepted for publication in *Canadian Journal of Earth Sciences*.
+“Cenozoic exhumation and fault reactivation in southeastern Yukon constrained by low-temperature thermochronology”. accepted for publication in *Canadian Journal of Earth Sciences*.
 DOI:
 10.1139/cjes-2024-0147.

 ## Feedback, issues, and contributions

-I welcome feedback, suggestions, issues, and contributions!
+We welcome feedback, suggestions, issues, and contributions!
 If you have found a bug, please file it [here](https://github.com/padgett/HeFTy_SmoothR/issues) with minimal code to reproduce the issue.